Financial Aid Frequently Asked Questions

 Do I have to re-apply every year?

-• Yes, however, if you are in the Department of Education’s computer system prior to October before the application academic year, then you should receive a Renewal Free Application for Federal Student Aid (FAFSA).
-The Renewal FAFSA has the student’s demographic data i.e. name, social security number, date of birth etc. See the Lee University Catalog for more information.
+Yes, however, if you are in the Department of Education’s computer system prior to October before the application academic year, then you should receive a Renewal Free Application for Federal Student Aid (FAFSA).
+The Renewal FAFSA has the student’s demographic data i.e. name, social security number, date of birth etc. For more information please visit Loading....

 What if my parents aren't supporting me, do I still have to report their information?

 If you answer No to all the questions in Section D of the FAFSA, then you must report your parent’s information.
 If there are extreme special circumstances then you need to fill out a Special Conditions form and schedule an appointment to meet with the Director of Financial Aid.
 For more information you can view the video tutorial - FAFSA: Determining Your Dependency Status.

 If I don't have a copy of my tax transcripts, where can I get one?

 You may get a transcript of your tax return by visiting the IRS Web site at www.IRS.gov and requesting a transcript OR you may use the IRS Data Retrieval tool by logging into the FAFSA.
 For more information, see the Forms page on our website and view the Verification Info tab.

 The Department of Education selects approximately one third of the student body to go through the verification process.
 If your FAFSA has been selected for this review, Lee University has the authority to request copies of certain financial documents from you and your parent(s).

 How long does the verification process take?